 Well, don’t worry – we’ll answer all of those questions.

 As a tow truck driver, there’s a lot of pressure to hustle on the job so you can haul as many cars as possible.
 You don’t want the customer to have to wait a long time for you, and when you finally get to the car that needs to be towed you may feel the need to get the car to where it has to go as soon as possible.
 There may even be the temptation to speed and push the speed limit.
 However, speeding comes with a lot of risks.
 It can cause car accidents and can even have a negative effect on your tow truck insurance rates.
 We’ll go over the dangers of speeding.

 As a tow truck driver, it’s essential to be as prepared as possible for anything.
 Things can change on the road in the blink of an eye.
 You’re not alone on the streets, so you have to pay attention to what other drivers are doing.
-Constant vigilance is a must – driving is dangerous.
+Caution is a must – driving is dangerous.
 Defensive driving can help you avoid getting into an accident, which can help you save money on your tow truck insurance rates.
 (And that’s helpful because tow truck insurance rates have been increasing.)
 We’ll explain the three aspects of defensive driving and how it can help you avoid accidents.